ghimani614/COMP6461-httpClientApplication/README.md

 2. It is not allowed to have multiple space characters between each term, like "httpc  help   get ".
 Starting with space is invalid, it must starts with "httpc" without any exception.
 3. URL has to be wrapped by a pair of apostrophes, like 'http://httpbin.org/post'.
 4. This program has assumed Content-Type to be application/json in any situation, changing Content-Type using POST command has no effect.

+Syntax parser

+We use string manipulation to parse the command line.
+The entire string will be broken into several chunks, and syntactic correctness will be verified by comparing the content of each chunk.
+The method parseCommandLine(String commandLineString) in httpcServer class .

+GET and POST

+We used Java 11 HttpURLConnection to implement the functionalities of GET and POST.

+Redirection

+The attribute maximumRedirectionTimes defines the limit of redirection times in order to prevent infinite loop.

 ## Examples